Quantum walk-based protocol for secure communication between any two directly connected nodes on a network: Quantum walk protocol

 \subsection{Directed discrete-time quantum walk on a graph}

-The discrete-time evolution of a quantum walker on a one-dimensional lattice is described on a Hilbert space which is isomorphic to that of a composite system of a qubit and a qudit.
-Mathematically, the Hilbert space will be $\mathcal{H} = \mathcal{H}_c \otimes \mathcal{H}_p$, where $\mathcal{H}_c$ is the {coin Hilbert space}, and $\mathcal{H}_p$ is the position Hilbert space of the walker.
-The evolution of the particle proceeds with the repeated application of quantum coin operation, C($\theta$), acting only on the coin Hilbert space followed by the conditional shift operator, S acting on the complete, {coin and posiiton} Hilbert space $\mathcal{H}$.
+The discrete-time evolution of a quantum walker on an infinite one-dimensional lattice is described on a Hilbert space which is isomorphic to that of a composite system of a qubit and a qudit.
+Mathematically, the Hilbert space is defined as $\mathcal{H} = \mathcal{H}_c \otimes \mathcal{H}_p$, where $\mathcal{H}_c$ is the coin Hilbert space, and $\mathcal{H}_p$ is the position Hilbert space of the walker.
+The evolution of the particle proceeds with the repeated application of quantum coin operation $C(\theta)$ acting only on the coin Hilbert space followed by the conditional shift operator $S$ acting on the complete, coin and posiiton Hilbert space $\mathcal{H}$.
 These operators are of the form,